MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/power-pages-on-virtual-tables-overview.md

 ## <a name="lookup"></a>Add lookup columns on Dataverse Contact table

-Because Power Pages authentication is linked to Dataverse **Contact** table, external users who sign in as contacts from customer or vendor organizations should only access their customer&mdash; or vendor-specific data.
-This can be done by first adding lookup columns on Dataverse **Contact** table to the virtual Business Central *Customer** or **Vendor** tables.
+Because Power Pages authentication is linked to Dataverse **Contact** table, external users who sign in as contacts from customer or vendor organizations should only access their customer&mdash;or vendor-specific data.
+This task can be done by first adding lookup columns on Dataverse **Contact** table to the virtual Business Central *Customer** or **Vendor** tables.
 To do so, follow these steps:

 1. In [Power Apps maker portal](https://make.powerapps.com/), select the **Tables** section, select the **Contact** table, select the **Columns** icon, and then select **+ New column**.
 1. Enter a descriptive display name for the lookup column, for example, *BC Customer*/*BC Vendor*